rails/rails/README.md

 framework alongside Action Pack, Active Record, and the like once we cross the bridge from alpha to beta software (which will happen once the API and missing pieces have solidified).

-Finally, note that testing is a unfinished, hell unstarted, area of this framework.
+Finally, note that testing is a unfinished/unstarted area of this framework.
 The framework has been developed in-app up until this point.
 We need to find a good way to test both the framework itself and allow the user to test their connection and channel logic.